-1) There will be an annual allocation of \$400 for use in professional development by each tenure system faculty, clinical faculty member, lecturer and librarian for expenses;

-2) There will be an additional annual allocation of \$400 per faculty member to academic departments for professional development managed by the chair in consultation with an elected committee of three tenured faculty members, in response to brief proposed requests:

-- 3) There will be a continuation of two competitive research grant pools -- one for \$75,000 for tenured faculty, and one for \$75,000 for pre-tenure faculty allocated by the Vice Provost for Research after recommendations from a faculty committee appointed by the Provost; - 4) Faculty who have accepted presentations/papers at primary national societies will be reimbursed for registration and travel expenses up to a minimum of \$1,000; - 5) Faculty who have accepted presentations/papers at recognized international and regional professional societies, may submit a request for reimbursement of registration and travel expenses up to a minimum of \$1,000 to their chair, whose recommendation is forwarded to the Dean for final decision.
+- 1. There will be an annual allocation of \$600 for use in professional development by each tenure system faculty, clinical faculty member, lecturer and librarian for expenses. - 2.
+There will be an additional annual allocation of \$200 per faculty member to academic departments for professional development managed by the chair in consultation with an elected committee of three tenured faculty members, in response to brief proposed requests. - 3.
+The deadline for requests to use funds in (1) and (2) will be no later than May 1st.
+Funds not encumbered by the deadline shall be made available to other members of that department for professional development expenses. - 4.
+There will be a continuation of two competitive research grant pools one for \$75,000 for tenured faculty, and one for \$75,000 for pre-tenure faculty allocated by the Vice Provost for Research after recommendations from a faculty committee appointed by the Provost.
+By May 1 of each academic year, the Vice Provost for Research will report to the MSP the names of members of the committee and the allocation of these pools for the academic year, listing the names of the recipients and the amounts received. - 5.
+Faculty who have accepted presentations/papers at recognized international and primary national societies, and who have exhausted their \$600 in (1) above, will be reimbursed for registration and travel expenses at a minimum of \$1,000.
+Such reimbursement is in addition to the professional development funds in (1) and (2) above.
+This guarantee of funding applies to one conference per academic year. - 6.
+Faculty who have accepted presentations/papers at recognized regional professional societies, and who have exhausted their \$600 in (1) above, may submit a request for reimbursement of registration and travel expenses at a minimum of \$1,000 to their chair, whose recommendation is forwarded to the Dean and the Provost for a final decision.

+7. Faculty and librarians will be fully reimbursed for publication costs in recognized professional journals and publications.